Huge win for Club La Costa owners as the High Court replaces BDO with FRP administrators

-Successful High Court application as administrator BDO replaced, in timeshare giant Club La Costa’s ongoing administration scandal
+High Court application succeeds as BDO is replaced as administrator in Club La Costa’s ongoing administration dispute

-In a huge win for owners who claimed against Club La Costa, who are owed an estimated minimum of 47 million pounds between them, the UK High Court ruled that the appointed administrators, BDO should be replaced by the creditors’ choice, FRP.
+In a major outcome for owners bringing claims against Club La Costa (CLC) — who say they are owed an estimated minimum of £47 million between them — the UK High Court ruled that the appointed administrators, BDO, should be replaced by the creditors’ preferred choice, FRP.

-Club la Costa (CLC) which was founded in 1984 by South African businessman Roy Leslie Peires, has been struggling since December 2020, when Club La Costa UK PLC filed for administration, followed by several of their Spanish companies in various stages of administration and liquidation.
+Club La Costa (CLC), founded in 1984 by South African businessman Roy Leslie Peires, has faced significant difficulty since December 2020.
+Club La Costa UK PLC entered administration at that point, followed by several Spanish group companies moving through various stages of administration and liquidation.

-The UK courts appointed well-known accountancy firm BDO as administrators, which was not the preferred choice of the majority creditor group.
+The UK courts appointed the accountancy firm BDO as administrators, a decision that was not supported by the majority creditor group.

 Compensation awards for illegal timeshare contracts

-For years CLC had been issuing illegal timeshare contracts in Spain, and from 2015 onwards the Spanish Courts had been awarding compensation to CLC members/affected consumers, who had suffered loss because of these contracts.
+For years, CLC issued timeshare contracts in Spain that were later found to be illegal, and from 2015 onwards Spanish courts began awarding compensation to CLC members and affected consumers who had suffered loss as a result.

-By the end of 2020, over €47 million in judgment awards were owed by CLC to its mis-sold members.
+By the end of 2020, CLC reportedly owed more than €47 million in judgment awards to mis-sold members.

-M1 Legal (M1), the Spanish firm of lawyers working with ECC in representing the compensation claimants, contacted BDO in January 2021 to register these claimants as creditors in the UK administration proceedings, which were eventually lodged, as the claims did not initially appear on CLC’s list of creditors, which caused the creditor group some concern.
+M1 Legal (M1), the Spanish law firm working with ECC to represent compensation claimants, contacted BDO in January 2021 to register those claimants as creditors in the UK administration.
+The claims were eventually lodged after it became clear they did not initially appear on CLC’s list of creditors, which caused concern among the creditor group.

-A creditors’ meeting was scheduled for 24th March 2021 and the creditors’ claims were submitted to BDO following extensive efforts from M1 and CW, who required significant information to satisfy themselves that all claimants were correctly verified – this was quite a daunting task and BDO took every opportunity to scrutinise the documentation before eventually allowing the claims to be accounted for at the creditors’ meeting.
+A creditors’ meeting was scheduled for 24 March 2021.
+Following extensive efforts by M1 and CW, creditors’ claims were submitted to BDO alongside significant supporting information, as BDO required detailed verification to satisfy itself that each claimant was properly evidenced.
+BDO scrutinised the documentation before ultimately allowing the claims to be counted at the meeting.

-At the creditors’ meeting, however, the appointed Spanish liquidator, one Juan Carlos Robles Diaz, presented a block vote of £30 million from creditors in Spain.
+At the meeting, however, the appointed Spanish liquidator, Juan Carlos Robles Diaz, presented a surprise block vote of £30 million from Spanish creditors.

-The unexpected last-minute vote meant that BDO could not yet be removed as administrators.
-The action did not sit well with the creditors’ lawyers *“It turned out that he had voted on behalf of creditors without them even knowing, and certainly without their permission,” explains Adriana Stoyanova a lawyer working with M1.
+The last-minute vote meant BDO could not be removed at that stage.
+The move was strongly questioned by the creditors’ lawyers. *“It turned out that he had voted on behalf of creditors without them even knowing, and certainly without their permission,” explains Adriana Stoyanova, a lawyer working with M1.
 “And the manner in which he did this immediately raised our concern.
 Whereas ourselves and CW had correctly prepared and categorised all of our documentation which BDO insisted on, all Mr Robles Diaz presented was one piece of paper, which we obtained after the meeting from BDO.
 It appeared to have been completed in different handwriting, and we knew that it needed closer scrutiny.
 There were no power of attorney documents or court judgements provided, nothing to support the validity of these claimants as creditors yet BDO happily accepted them, and it turned out these creditors voted at the meeting for BDO to remain as the administrators of Club La Costa (UK) PLC“

 Collaboration between claims firms

-M1 Legal soon discovered that two other law firms (JLCA & CLA), representing timeshare owner claimants who were listed on the list of Spanish creditors, and whose vote was used to keep BDO as the administrators, had no idea that Robles Diaz had voted on their behalf (and in fact against their wishes).
+M1 Legal later discovered that two other law firms (JLCA and CLA), representing timeshare owner claimants included on the Spanish creditors list — whose votes were used to keep BDO in place — were unaware that Robles Diaz had voted on their behalf (and in fact against their wishes).

-M1 Legal lost no time in forming an alliance with these firms to mount another legal challenge to replace BDO.
+M1 Legal quickly formed an alliance with these firms to bring a further challenge to replace BDO.

-Another application was made at the UK High Court, and this time, with M1/CW along with JLCA& CLA´s votes representing the majority of creditors, the High Court ruled in favour of the claimants.
+A new application was made to the UK High Court.
+This time, with M1/CW and JLCA & CLA representing the majority of creditor votes, the High Court ruled in favour of the claimants.

-FRP has therefore been appointed as administrators of CLC, as of 26 July, with BDO being removed from office within 8 weeks.
+FRP has therefore been appointed as administrators of CLC as of 26 July, with BDO to be removed from office within eight weeks.

 What happens now?